iterative/dvc.org/content/docs/command-reference/checkout.md

 - Missing data files or directories are restored from the cache.
 Those that don't match with `dvc.lock` or `.dvc` files are removed.
 See options `--force` and `--relink`.
 A list of the changes done is printed.

+💡 For convenience, a Git hook is available to automate running `dvc checkout` after `git checkout`.
+See the
+[Automating example](#example-automating-dvc-checkout) below or `dvc install` for more details.

 By default, this command tries not make copies of cached files in the workspace, using reflinks instead when supported by the file system (refer to